 The Khabarovsk Territory is actively gaining momentum in receiving tourists: annually the flow of Chinese people coming to look at the Russian expanses is increasing, the number of Russians going to long-distance cordons in search of peace and good fishing is increasing.
 The new guide is designed to help you navigate the diversity of natural and cultural attractions and plan your future trip.

 "Regions of the Far East have great tourist potential, but for a tourist they are not very convenient because of the lack of necessary infrastructure and lack of information about interesting sites.
 Our publisher has set itself an ambitious goal: to tell about what is interesting for this richest sights region, - said Alexey Litvinov, director of the PressPass publishing house.
 "At the same time, we help travelers to plan their trip competently, in order to develop the best route."

-The book "Khabarovsk Territory.
-Modern guidebook ”was published in the line of Far Eastern guidebooks of the PressPass publishing house, which was awarded a diploma of the international competition of guidebooks Map.guide.smart & go to Russia-2017.
-Earlier in the series, books were published on Yakutia, Kamchatka, Primorye, Magadan and Sakhalin regions, as well as on Chukotka.
-Books are authorized by regional tourism support centers and are regularly exhibited at the Eastern Economic Forum in Vladivostok.
+The book “Khabarovsk Territory.
+Modern Guide ”was published in the line of Far Eastern guidebooks published by PressPass, awarded with a diploma of the international competition of guidebooks Map.guide.smart & go to Russia-2017.
+Earlier in the series, books were published on Yakutia, Kamchatka, Primorye, Magadan and Sakhalin regions, as well as Chukotka.
+The books are authorized by regional tourism support centers and are regularly exhibited at the Eastern Economic Forum in Vladivostok.